Exposed engine block with a new gasket in place.

 Make and model of the vehicle

 The make and model of the car will affect how much the repair of your head gasket costs.
-For example, a Holden Cruze's head gasket repair might cost more than a Jeep Wrangler.
+For example, head gasket repairs for a Holden Cruze with turbocharged engine might cost more than other vehicle models since this turbo engines are more complex to fix.

 Type of engine